M-E-Rademaker/personal-website/content/blog/Tidy_tuesday/_index.md

   title: R Tidy Tuesday analysis
   author: Manuel Rademaker
   description: |
-    I consider data analysis just like a sport: to become or stay good at it, regular training is required.
+    I consider data analysis just like a sport: to become or stay good at it regular training is required.
 In this series, I analyze interesting data sets provided by the great
     [R Tidy Tuesday data project](https://github.com/rfordatascience/tidytuesday)